merveozer/merveozer/README.md

 <a href="https://linkedin.com/in/ozermerve" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="ozermerve" height="30" width="40" /></a>
 <a href="https://medium.com/@ozermerve" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/medium.svg" alt="@ozermerve" height="30" width="40" /></a>
 </p>
 <h1 align="center">Hi 👋, I'm Merve</h1>
 <h2 align="center">A Full-Stack Developer based in Istanbul, Turkey.</h2>
 <h3>I’m currently working on a web application using Spring Boot on the backend and Vuejs on the frontend for both, at work and my personal projects.</h3>
-<h3> I have been working as a web developer for one year.
-At the same time, I'm currently student at Certificate of Higher Education in Computer Programming (for 2 year) and i will graduate in June 2022.</h3> </br>
-<h4> Also, i have worked as a school psychologist for 2 years after graduated from department of psychology.</h4>

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">
 <a href="https://spring.io/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/springio/springio-icon.svg" alt="spring" width="40" height="40"/> </a>